10/7/13

 Introduction to Many Body Physics.

-The content of this course, with additional material will be my book "Introduction to Many Body Physics", published by Cambridge University Press and available on Amazon
+The content of this course, with additional material will be my book "Introduction to Many Body Physics", published by Cambridge University Press and available as the adopted course book at the Rutgers Bookstore and also at Amazon.

 Introduction to Many Body Physics.